jotavare/libft/README.md

 ``make re`` - use rules `fclean` + `all`

 ## MANDATORY
 The mandatory functions in libft include both functions from the standard C library and other functions that are useful for character, string, and memory manipulation.
-These 34 mandatory functions are essential to achieving a grade of 100%.
+These **34 mandatory functions** are essential to achieving a **grade of 100%**.

 #### Functions to check and manipulate characters: